vuejsdevelopers/tutorials/vue.js/single-page-app-seo/index.md

 In this article, we'll challenge the popular opinions, do doing some basic tests and try to conclude with some sensible advice for building SEO-friendly SPAs.

+> *Note: this article was originally posted [here on the Vue.js Developers blog](https://vuejsdevelopers.com/2018/04/09/single-page-app-seo/?jsdojo_id=cjs_seo) on 2018/04/09*

 ## The issue with client-rendered content

 The standard implementation of a single-page app provides a page "shell" to the browser without any meaningful content included.
 The content is instead loaded on demand from the server with AJAX and then added to the page by JavaScript.